pvandervelde/mindvortex/src/posts/2023-06-09-Swerve-drive-body-focussed-control.md

 necessary to achieve this change.

-To resolve this issue the simulation calculated the difference in rotation and velocity between the current point in time and the previous point in time along the transition trajectory, for both the forward and backward motions.
+To resolve this issue the simulation calculated the difference in rotation and velocity between the current point in time and the previous point in time along the transition profile, for both the forward and backward motions.
 Then [general rule](https://github.com/pvandervelde/basic-swerve-sim/blob/103b321c471ced6c8865680d1e550ab4f5893526/swerve_controller/multi_wheel_steering_controller.py#L140) is to pick the smallest change in both rotation and velocity of the drive module.
 If that isn't possible then we pick the one with the smallest rotation difference for no real reason other than we have to pick something.
 In future work a more thorough algorithm will be implemented.

 With all that code in place the simulation delivers a much smoother result for the transition from a 45 degree linear motion into a in-place rotation.
-The ICR trajectory for all the wheel pairs is following a single path indicating that all the drive modules are all synchronised during the movement transition.
+The ICR path for all the wheel pairs is following a single path indicating that all the drive modules are all synchronised during the movement transition.